The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains

 \subsection{Historical origins}

-Sturm's theorem \cite{Sturm:1829,Sturm:1835}, announced in 1829 and published in 1835, provides an ingeniously simple algorithm to determine for each real polynomial $P \in \RR[X]$ the number of real roots in any given interval $[a,b] \subset \RR$.
-Sturm's result solved an outstanding problem of his time and earned him instant fame.
-In 1831/37 Cauchy \cite{Cauchy:1831,Cauchy:1837} extended this algebraic method to determine for each complex polynomial $F \in \CC[Z]$ the number of complex roots in any given rectangle $[a,b] \times [c,d] \subset \CC$.
+Sturm's theorem \cite{Sturm:1829,Sturm:1835}, announced in 1829 and published in 1835, provides an elegant and ingeniously simple algorithm to determine for each real polynomial $P \in \RR[X]$ the number of its real roots in any given interval $[x_0,x_1] \subset \RR$.
+Sturm's breakthrough solved an outstanding problem of his time and earned him instant fame.

-Unifying the real and the complex case, we give a real-algebraic proof of Cauchy's theorem starting from the mere axioms of a real closed field, without appeal to analysis.
-From this we deduce an elementary, real-algebraic proof of the Fundamental Theorem of Algebra, stating that every polynomial $F \in \CC[Z]$ of degree $n$ has precisely $n$ roots in $\CC$.
-This classical theorem is of theoretical and practical importance, and our proof attempts to satisfy both aspects.
-Put more ambitiously, we strive for an optimal proof, which is at the same time elementary, elegant, and effective.

-The logical structure of such a proof was already outlined by Sturm in 1836, but his article \cite{Sturm:1836} lacks the elegance and perfection of his famous 1835 m\'emoire.
-This may explain why his sketch found little resonance, was not further worked out, and became forgotten by the end of the 19th century.
-The contribution of the present article is to save the real-algebraic proof from oblivion and to develop Sturm's idea in due rigour.
-The presentation is intended for non-experts and thus contains much introductory and expository material.